Denis Mukwege and Nadia Murad win Nobel Peace Prize

 Denis Mukwege has spent much of his life helping victims of sexual violence in the Democratic Republic of Congo, many of them in the country's long-running civil war.
 He has become a leading voice pressuring his own government and others for not doing enough to stop such abuses.

-Nadia Murad was one of an estimated 3,000 Iraqi Yazidi women and girls who were kidnapped and raped or sexually abused at the hands of ISIS.
+Nadia Murad was one of an estimated 3,000 Iraqi Yazidi women and girls who were kidnapped and raped or sexually abused at the hands of ISIS in 2014.
 After her escape she used her trauma as a platform to seek justice for the crimes against her community, becoming a United Nations goodwill ambassador in 2016.

-"We want to send out a message of awareness that women, who constitute half of the population in most communities, actually are used as a weapon of war and that they need protection and that the perpetrators need to be prosecuted for their actions," Norwegian Nobel Committee chair Berit Reiss-Andersen said after announcing the winners in Oslo, Norway.
+Murad said she was honoured and humbled to be named a Nobel Peace Prize laureate.

+"I share this award with all Yazidis, with all the Iraqis, Kurds and all the minorities and all survivors of sexual violence around the world," she said in a statement to Reuters.

 The committee's statement called Mukwege "the helper who has devoted his life to defending victims of wartime sexual violence."
 The committee said Murad "is the witness who tells of the abuses perpetrated against herself and others."